detekt/detekt-custom-rule-template/README.md

 Finds uses of `as` to force cast.
 These are likely to lead to crashes, especially in unforeseen circumstances, prefer to safely cast with `as?` instead.
 [See here](https://github.com/hbmartin/hbmartin-detekt-rules/blob/main/src/test/kotlin/me/haroldmartin/detektrules/DontForceCastTest.kt) for triggering and non-triggering examples.

+### MutableTypeShouldBePrivate

+Finds publicly exposed mutable types e.g. `MutableStateFlow<>`.
+These are likely to lead to bugs, prefer to expose a non-mutable `Flow` (e.g. with `_mutableStateFlow.asStateFlow()`) or other non-mutable type.
+[See here](https://github.com/hbmartin/hbmartin-detekt-rules/blob/main/src/test/kotlin/me/haroldmartin/detektrules/MutableTypeShouldBePrivateTest.kt) for triggering and non-triggering examples.

+### NoNotNullOperator

+Finds uses of `!!` to force unwrap.
+These are likely to lead to crashes, prefer to safely unwrap with `?.` or `?:` instead.
+Otherwise the Kotlin docs will make fun of you for being an [NPE lover](https://kotlinlang.org/docs/null-safety.html#the-operator).
+[See here](https://github.com/hbmartin/hbmartin-detekt-rules/blob/main/src/test/kotlin/me/haroldmartin/detektrules/NoNotNullOperatorTest.kt) for triggering and non-triggering examples.

+### NoVarsInConstructor

+Finds uses of `var` in a constructor.
+These are likely to lead to bugs, always use `val` instead.
+[See here](https://github.com/hbmartin/hbmartin-detekt-rules/blob/main/src/test/kotlin/me/haroldmartin/detektrules/NoVarsInConstructorTest.kt) for triggering and non-triggering examples.

+### WhenBranchSingleLineOrBraces

+A stylistic rule that require that either a when expression be on a single line or use braces.
+Either case should have a single space after the arrow.
+[See here](https://github.com/hbmartin/hbmartin-detekt-rules/blob/main/src/test/kotlin/me/haroldmartin/detektrules/WhenBranchSingleLineOrBracesTest.kt) for triggering and non-triggering examples.

 ## Contributing

 * Jump in and modify this project!
 Start by cloning it with `git clone git@github.com:hbmartin/hbmartin-detekt-rules.git`, then open it in IntelliJ and run the tests.
 * Read the [detekt documentation](https://detekt.dev/docs/introduction/extensions/) to learn more about how to write rules.
 * [PRs](https://github.com/hbmartin/hbmartin-detekt-rules/pulls) and [bug reports / feature requests](https://github.com/hbmartin/hbmartin-detekt-rules/issues) are all welcome!
-* This project is checked with detekt, including the ruleauthors set and, of course, [running these rules on itself](https://github.com/hbmartin/hbmartin-detekt-rules/blob/main/build.gradle.kts#L20)
+* Checked with detekt, including the ruleauthors set and, of course, [running these rules on itself](https://github.com/hbmartin/hbmartin-detekt-rules/blob/main/build.gradle.kts#L20) 😏
 * Treat other people with helpfulness, gratitude, and consideration!
 See the [JetBrains CoC](https://confluence.jetbrains.com/display/ALL/JetBrains+Open+Source+and+Community+Code+of+Conduct)

 ## Authors